vectorplasticity/Plastic-App/README.md

 # Plastic App

-## View your App files on a sweet node graph.
+### View your App files on a sweet node graph.
+Visualize package and dependancy connections.

 ### Installation